wp-plugins/form-maker/readme.txt

 3.2 Text Input: At first choose the Field Type of the  form according to your preference.
 There are several options:
 -	Simple Text: This can be used for typing some text.
 It has several attributes:
 Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.
 Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the form user enters the information.
 Class Name : You can define new CSS classes in the Edit CSS page and use those classes here to design the  form more properly.